The Sumo Logic Query Language can be used to create fields based on calculated expressions, such as:

 Numbers can be calculated using combinations of addition, subtraction, multiplication, division, modulo, and unary negation.
 Operators like "+" or "/" can be applied to numeric literals, numeric fields, operators that act as numeric functions (such as abs() or pow()), or nested numeric expressions.
 For more information about numeric functions, see Math Expressions.

-In the Sumo Logic Query Language, a number, or numeric literal, is a set of digits containing no spaces, with an optional decimal point.
+In the Sumo Query Language, a number, or numeric literal, is a set of digits containing no spaces, with an optional decimal point.
 Commas are not allowed, and leading and trailing zeros are ignored.
-The language also allows scientific notation using "e+" or "e-" to divide the number from the exponent.
-Examples:
+We also allow scientific notation using "e+" or "e-" to divide the number from the exponent.
+Here are some examples:

 | 537 as a | 3.14e+4 as bigpi | -42.300 as b

 Numeric expressions are evaluated using the usual precedence rules: parentheses, multiplication and division, then addition and subtraction.
 Equal precedence is evaluated left to right.
-Examples:
+Here are some examples:

 | 537 + 435 as value | 52 * 6 - 2 as noparen // 310, not 208 | 52 * (6 - 2) as paren // 208, not 310 | 15 - -5 as sq | 334 % 10 as remainder